Published 29 May 2020 | Updated 20 April 2022

 - Western Australia

 State and territory governments are making public health orders requiring certain workers to be vaccinated against COVID-19.
 Employers and workers need to comply with any public health orders that apply to them.
 Find out more at Orders and directions during coronavirus.

 We encourage employers and employees to work together as they transition back to the workplace.
 This includes:

 - planning for employees starting to work again after being stood down

 - making changes to start or finish times

 - returning to work at their usual workplaces when they’ve been working from home or another location.

 Employers and employees should communicate regularly with each other about plans to return to the workplace and discuss any issues or concerns.
 Learn more about this process at Managing the return to work and the workplace.

-Use our employer tool
+Use our employer tool and checklist